-The trumpet of war is to be blown in Israel—mainly America and Britain.
-It seems everybody is expecting our people to go into battle, but the greatest tragedy imaginable occurs!
+The trumpet of war is to be blown in Israel—mainly America and Britain. … It seems everybody is expecting our people to go into battle, but the greatest tragedy imaginable occurs!
 Nobody goes to battle—even though the trumpet is blown!
-Will it be because of a computer terrorist?
+Will it be because of computer terrorism?

 A recent hack on the SolarWinds Orion software highlighted just how determined America’s enemies are to exploit its unsecure computer systems.
 U.S. government agencies, companies, hospitals and technology companies were infiltrated and exposed.
 Among the victims were Tech giant Cisco Systems, chip makers Intel and Nvidia, accounting firm Deloitte llp, cloud-computing software maker VMware and Belkin International, which sells home and office Wi-Fi routers under the LinkSys and Belkin brands.

 A direct attack on American satellites could have a similar crippling affect.
 What will happen when Russia’s anti-satellite weapons are perfected and American technology can directly be rendered useless?

 Russia isn’t the only country developing this weaponry.
 China has also demonstrated its ability to destroy satellites.
 Last year, India too demonstrated anti-satellite capabilities.
 It tested a direct-ascent “hit to kill” missile, which also poses a threat to other satellites and even the U.S.’s International Space Station through dangerous debris.